stefan-it/gc4lm/README.md

 from Emily M. Bender, Timnit Gebru, Angelina McMillan-Major and Shmargaret Shmitchell.

-The aim of the released checkpoints is to boost research on large pre-trained language models for German, especially for identifying biases and how to prevent them, as most research is currently done only for English.
+The aim of the released checkpoints is to boost research on large pre-trained language models for German, especially for identifying biases and how to prevent them, as most research is currently done for English only.

 ---